Contact Us | About Us | PacerETFS X | PacerETFS LinkedIn Logout

 5G and E-commerce

-As the digital world continues to rapidly develop along with ever changing consumer shopping habits, specific sectors in the real estate industry may be poised to benefit.
+As the digital world continues to rapidly develop along with ever changing consumer shopping habits,

 The Pacer Data & Infrastructure Real Estate ETF (SRVR) seeks to invest in the real estate responsible for the build-out of 5G infrastructure.
 The Pacer Industrial Real Estate ETF (INDS) aims to invest in industrial real estate supporting e-commerce distribution and logistics networks.